cyberphantomsyndicate/InstaBomber/README.md

 # InstaBomber
-You can use thi stoo t send unlimited massage to soeone on instagram
+You can use thi stoo t send unlimited massage to someone on instagram